|

 took

-dance lessons to meet the love of their life
+dance lessons from me to meet the love of their life

 'at the Disco'.
 Thanks to Victoria,

-people began to realize they could also meet the love of
+people discovered they could also meet the love of

 thought of meeting their next lover in